 TFAI is an alliance of America's leading companies, research universities, and scientific societies.
 America's future relies on the strength of our ideas.
 We advocate for sustained research budgets at the National Science Foundation, the Department of Energy Office of Science, the National Institute of Standards and Technology, the Department of Defense, and the National Aeronautics and Space Administration.
 The AMS participates and financially supports the work of the Task Force.

 The mission of the USASEF is to re-invigorate the interest of our nation’s youth in science, technology, engineering and math (STEM) by producing and presenting the most compelling, exciting, educational and entertaining science festival in the United States.
-The festival has been held in Washington DC, in 2010 and 2012.
-The AMS is a Palladium Sponsor and hosts an activity booth at the festival.
-(See the AMS at the 2012 USA Science & Engineering Festival.)
+The festival has been held in Washington DC, in 2010, 2012, 2014 and 2016.
+The AMS has been a Palladium Sponsor and hosted an activity booth at the festival.
+(See the AMS at the 2016 USA Science & Engineering Festival.)